hpaluch-pil/nucleo-93cxx/README.md

 > WARNING!
 >
-> This project also modifies/overwrites data on EEPROM!
-> It is intentional to test C functions.
+> Currently this code copies data from EEPROM U1 to EEPROM U2.
 >
 > Everything on this project is WITHOUT ANY WARRANTY!
 Use on your own risk!
 >